Fluticasone and vilanterol

 Brand Name: Breo Ellipta

 What is fluticasone and vilanterol?

-Fluticasone and vilanterol is a once-daily combination medicine used in adults with asthma or COPD (chronic obstructive pulmonary disease), to improve symptoms and prevent bronchospasm or asthma attacks.
+Fluticasone and vilanterol is a steroid and bronchodilator combination medicine used in adults with asthma or COPD (chronic obstructive pulmonary disease), to improve symptoms and prevent bronchospasm or asthma attacks.

 In people with COPD, fluticasone and vilanterol is for long-term treatment.
 In people with asthma, fluticasone and vilanterol is for short-term treatment until symptoms are well-controlled with with other medicines.

 Vilanterol when used alone may increase the risk of death in people with asthma.
 However, this risk is not increased when fluticasone and vilanterol are used together as a combination product.